2026 AR Recon workshop and 2nd Observational campaigns workshop for better weather forecasts

 16:10 – 16:30 WindBorne Atlas: A Global Sounding Balloon Constellation

-Todd Hutchinson (WindBorne Systems)
+Todd Huchinson (WindBorne Systems)

-16:30 – 17:30 Poster session
+16:30 – 17:30 Group photo and poster session

 2nd Observational campaigns workshop for better weather forecasts